b-rodrigues/r-medicine-rix/README.md

-Repository for my talk at the "R Medicine" Webinar
+Repository for my talk at the "R Medicine" Webinar from the 12th of March 2025